Accueil » Tips » Skipping dinner: a dietitian’s view

 An editorial team specializing in nutrition.
 Authors of the book Beneficial Foods (Mango Editions) and the podcast Food Revolutions.

-Generally, it is not recommended to skip one or more meals, as this can sometimes disrupt our feelings of hunger or cause a lack of energy.
+Generally, skipping one or more meals is discouraged because it can sometimes disrupt our hunger cues or cause a lack of energy.

-However, it seems that not eating in the evening may be favorable for better weight management and other aspects of health.
+However, it seems that not eating in the evening may be beneficial for better weight management and other aspects of health.

-For your body to fully adapt, I recommend optimally organizing all the other meals throughout the day.
+For your body’s full adaptation, I recommend organizing all your other meals of the day optimally.

 How to practice nighttime fasting and what are its benefits?
-I review the topic and guide you to maintain a good dietary balance.
+I review the topic and help you maintain a good nutritional balance.

-NB: depending on your health condition or if in doubt, it is preferable to ask your doctor for advice.
+Note: depending on your health status or if in doubt, it’s best to consult your doctor.

 What would the benefits be?

-In the short and medium term, intermittent fasting by having the last meal of the day fairly early and eating a meal in the morning around 8-9 AM produces equally good results for weight loss, and may be better in the long term, compared with a conventional low-calorie diet.
+In the short and medium term, practicing intermittent fasting by taking the last meal of the day fairly early and having a morning meal around 8-9 AM produces equally good results for weight loss, and may be better in the long term, compared with a conventional low-calorie diet.

 • a slight reduction in daily calorie intake

-• a hormonal improvement related to the circadian cycle and insulin regulation
+• a hormonal improvement related to the circadian cycle and regulated insulin levels

-This study found that, at equal calories, not eating in the evening would be more effective at better using fat as an energy source (mobilizing fat) and storing fewer carbohydrates than skipping breakfast.
+This study showed that, with equal calories, not eating in the evening would be more effective for better using fats as an energy source (mobilizing fat stores) and for storing fewer carbohydrates than skipping breakfast.

 Not eating in the evening could even reduce risk factors associated with overweight and obesity.